-Four compliance monitoring inspections of the Taranaki Fish and Game trout hatchery site were conducted during 2021-2022.
-Inspections focused on tank cleaning and the discharge to the Tawhiti Stream.
+Four compliance monitoring inspections of the Taranaki Fish and Game trout hatchery site were conducted during the 2022-2023 monitoring year.
+Inspections focused on tank cleaning and the discharge to the

+Tawhiti Stream.
 Effluent sampling was undertaken in combination with the sampling of discharges from Silver Fern Farms and Graeme Lowe Protein on two occasions.
-Inspections were undertaken on 8 August and 15 December 2021 and 27 May and 21 June 2022.
+Inspections were undertaken on 8 August and 22 September 2022, and 24 April and 20 June 2023.